 Black Friday – named because in Revelations it explains that the last Friday in November will herald the end days in an Asda just outside Ealing – has come to sum up what Christmas is about these days.
-Namely, new electrical goods broadcasting shit into our eyes and ears on a more protracted, loud and definitionally-superior form to previously.
+Namely, new electrical goods broadcasting shit into our eyes and ears in a larger, louder and definitionally-superior form to previously.

 Merry Black Christmas.